Have the freshest free hiking tips sent to you each month!

 Winter jackets keep you dry AND toasty on chilly fall trails or on a snowshoe hike.

 Here's where I invest the most money to enjoy:

-A word of advice: Wait for end-of-season clearance sales to score a fabulous jacket with all the bells and whistles.
+Wait for end-of-season sales if you can, and score a fabulous jacket with all of those bells and whistles.

-Otherwise the sticker shock of a down jacket or vest might be detrimental to your hiking health.
+the sticker shock of a warm jacket just might be detrimental to your

 Windproof jackets like these, worn over your layering system, keep you warm while the wind howls.